...

 Finally, microclimates dominate the region.
 El Chaltén, Torres del Paine, Ushuaia, El Calafate, and Bariloche all experience very different weather patterns, even when the broader forecast looks similar.
 Understanding these differences is key to planning hikes, photography, and travel days successfully.

-Patagonia Weather by Region
+Patagonia weather by region

 El Chaltén Weather